 After activists briefly shut down 72 of Shell’s fuel stations in the Netherlands in 2012, in protest at the company’s plans to drill for oil in Arctic waters, Shell sought a court order banning any further actions on or near its premises.
 The Amsterdam District Court found that the action had met requirements of subsidiarity and proportionality, and rejected Shell’s demand.
 In doing so, it held that “The basic principle is that organisations such as Greenpeace are in principle free to take action and to make their views publicly known.
 The sole fact that such action causes inconvenience to the company targeted by the action – in this case, Shell – does not mean that such action is wrongful.”

 The most high-profile recent legal dispute involving a Greenpeace action arose in September 2013, when Russian forces detained the Arctic Sunrise and its crew of 30 and charged them with piracy, in response to a peaceful protest against oil drilling on the continental shelf in the Arctic.
 The Netherlands – flag State of the vessel – began arbitration proceedings against the Russian Federation, relying on a file of evidence supplied by Greenpeace International.
 In August 2015, the arbitral tribunal ruled in favour of the Netherlands.
 Its ruling clearly established the principle that there is a right to protest at sea.
+A settlement was eventually agreed between the Dutch and Russian governments.
 Meanwhile, the ‘Arctic 30’ also filed applications with the European Court of Human Rights, asserting that their right to liberty and to freedom of expression had been violated.